Tom Corbett: Economy

-Polling reflected that most Pennsylvanians disapproved of Governor Corbett's job performance, including his decision to privatize the Pennsylvania Lottery, but supported Corbett's desire to sell off state owned liquor stores and fix Pennsylvania's ailing transportation system.
-Governor Corbett and his wife were criticized for accepting gifts as reported in the Philadelphia Daily News.
-Some politicians have claimed that the Governor violated the code of conduct of his office.
-Franklin & Marshall College conducts polling across Pennsylvania and commented on the fact that Corbett was the least-popular Governor in their poll's 18-year history.
-Their August 2013 poll found that only 17% of voters thought Corbett was doing an "excellent" or "good" job, only 20% thought he deserved to be re-elected and 62% said the state was "off on the wrong track".
-In November 2013, Public Policy Polling announced that Corbett was the most unpopular Governor in the country, with 65% of registered voters and 51% of registered Republicans disapproving of his job performance.
+In 2012, Corbett crafted a proposal for Shell Oil that would give the company tax incentives worth over $1.6 billion over a 25-year period and exempt the company from most state and local taxes if it built a polymer manufacturing plant in Beaver County.
+Proponents argued that the investment by taxpayers would pay for itself over time by boosting the economy.
+Shell produced two studies that purported to show economic benefits, but independent researchers found the methodology in the studies to be inadequate.

 Budget

 Corbett became governor on January 18, 2011.
-One of his first actions was the proposal of a new state budget that would decrease spending by 3%.
-The proposed budget received significant criticism due to its cuts in state-supported higher education by 50%.
+One of his first actions was the proposal of a new state budget that would decrease spending by 3 percent.
+The proposed budget received significant criticism due to its cuts in state-supported higher education by 50 percent.
 Under the new budget, funding granted to the 14 universities of the Pennsylvania State System of Higher Education and state-related universities Penn State, Pittsburgh, Temple, and Lincoln would be cut in half, totaling $625 million.
 Corbett has said, however, that he will not attempt to limit collective bargaining, as have Republican Governors John Kasich of Ohio and Scott Walker of Wisconsin.

 Corbett's 2013–14 budget included a $90 million increase to basic education, as well as increases to programs that help people with mental and physical disabilities.